telerik/kendo-ui-core/docs/aspnet-mvc/migration/widgets/grid.md

 # Grid Migration

-This article demonstrates the ASP.NET MVC server-side API for the Kendo UI Calendar widget.
+This article demonstrates the ASP.NET MVC server-side API for the Kendo UI Grid widget.

 ## Server-Side API